department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/rollout/rollout-gates-DRAFT.md

 - Analytics are in place to measure KPIs
 - Has been through user acceptance testing
 - Has been reviewed by stakeholders and they have acknowledged that requirements have been met
-- Has been reviewed by clinical SMEs and they have acknowledged that it adheres to legal and/or policy requirements, governance standards
+- Has been reviewed by clinical or other SMEs and they have acknowledged that it adheres to legal and/or policy requirements, governance standards
 - All phases of Collaboration Cycle have been completed
 - Gate review team has been established
 - Goals and exit criteria have been established for phase 0